Jessica Hische

 Jessica Nicole Hische (/hɪʃ/ HISH; born April 4, 1984) is an American lettering artist, illustrator, author and type designer.
-She was one of the first of a new generation of letterers and the present-day flourishing of the lettering arts can in part be traced back to her emergence.

-She published In Progress: See Inside a Lettering Artist's Sketchbook and Process, from Pencil to Vector in September 2015, which gives insight to her creative process and work she has completed as a hand-lettering artist.
-She has written and illustrated two New York Times best-selling children's books: Tomorrow I'll be Brave (2018) and Tomorrow I'll be Kind (2019).
-She has spoken at over 100 conferences worldwide.
+Hische published In Progress: See Inside a Lettering Artist's Sketchbook and Process, from Pencil to Vector (2015), covering her creative process and work she has completed as a hand-lettering artist.
+She has written and illustrated several children's books including Tomorrow I'll be Brave (2018) and Tomorrow I'll be Kind (2019).

-Background
+Early life

 Hische was born in Charleston, South Carolina on April 4, 1984.
-She was primarily raised in Hazleton, Pennsylvania, graduating from Hazleton Area High School in 2002.
+She was raised in Hazleton, Pennsylvania, graduating from Hazleton Area High School in 2002.
 She attended Tyler School of Art in Philadelphia, graduating in 2006 with a BFA in Graphic and Interactive Design.